pippim/pippim.github.io/programs/iothings.md

 ## 'picturetog' Prerequisites

 A Sony Bravia TV or Professional Display is required.
-The following Linux package(s) must be installed:
+The Linux package `curl` must also be installed.

-- curl

 ---